 What’s more, these switches are available in multi-port options.
 That means you can choose a particular switch depending on your port requirements.

-You can choose a 16-ports PoE switch for large offices.
-Likewise, PoE switches are also available for domestic use.
-You can select a 4-ports PoE switch in this case.
+For large offices, you can choose a 16-port PoE switch.
+Likewise, PoE switches are also available for domestic use; in this case, you can select a 4-port PoE switch.

 Final Thoughts!